 I was really happy with how it turned out.
 The photo below shows it in my Treasure Island Flea display… where it sold that day for $15.00!

-If you liked this jewelry box project, take a look at these other thrift store makeovers:
+If you like this jewelry box project, take a look at these other thrift store makeovers:

 - Vintage Writing Desk Makeover